dbx834-bodhi/bodhi-beta-docs/DEVELOPER.md

 * Groups (Mailing List)
   * Show a list of groups
   * Uses the [Grid component](https://bodhi-beta.com/docs/developer#developer-reusable-components-grid)
+  * A group has name, emails, and optionally a phone number
     * Each record must have email
     * For each email, check it's health (it exists)
     * Optionally, there can be a phone number too
 * Design and Send
   * Uses the [Graphical Builder component](https://bodhi-beta.com/docs/developer#developer-reusable-components-graphical-builder)
   * Preview the mail